Classic Legends: Season 1

 The series is presented by Javed Akhtar.
 Every season has a total of 13 episodes, each exploring the life of a famous personality from the Hindi film Industry.
-The first season was aired from Dec 11, 2011-Mar 4, 2012.
+The first season was aired from 11 December 2011 to 4 March 2012.
 The season featured stories of a variety of people from the film industry ranging from Raj Kapoor to Guru Dutt, Nargis to Kishore Kumar and lyricists like Sahir Ludhianvi to name a few.

 Season 2

 After an overwhelming response to the first season, the second season was aired barely eight months after the first season ended.
-The season was aired from Nov 18, 2012-Feb 10, 2013.
+The season was aired from 18 Nov 2012 – 10 Feb 2013.
 In this season, Dilip Kumar's biography was extended to the next episode.So, instead of 13, biography of 12 personalities was shared.
 The season featured the anecdotes from the life of actors like Dilip Kumar and Dev Anand, singer Mohammad Rafi and lyricist Shailendra.

 Meena Kumari was the only actress whose story featured in this season.

 Season 3

-The season three was aired from Nov 2, 2014-Jan 25, 2015.
+The season three was aired from 2 November 2014 to 25 January 2015.
 Unlike other seasons, no lyricist was discussed, however, for the first time the life incidents of two singers were shared, instead of one.
 This season featured stories of stars like Nutan and Sanjeev Kumar, directors like Yash Chopra and singer Lata Mangeshkar.

 Season 4

-After a gap of more than two years, the fourth season was aired from Sep 24, 2017-Dec 17, 2017.
+After a gap of more than two years, the fourth season was aired from 24 Sep 2017 – 17 Dec 2017.
 The season featured stories of artists like Rajendra Kumar, Vyjayanthimala, singer Asha Bhosle and composers Laxmikant Pyarelal.
-The final episode of this season was touted as a tribute to veteran actor Shashi Kapoor who passed away thirteen days before the episode aired.
+The final episode of this season was touted as a tribute to veteran actor Shashi Kapoor, who died thirteen days before the episode aired.

 Season 5

 With the show doing fabulously well and on popular demand, the show was back with Season 5 commencing from 8 December 2018.
-It airs on 3 channels - Zee Anmol Cinema, Zee Bollywood and Zee Cinema HD.
+It airs on 3 channels – Zee Anmol Cinema, Zee Bollywood and Zee Cinema HD.
 For the first time, biography of not one but two people featured in a single episode.
 Final episode of this season was aired on 2 March 2019.